oren/oren.github.io/egalitarian-leadership-playbook/README.md

 * TODO

 ### Chapter 7 - Next steps
-* What should you do now? implement first, learn more theory later.
+* What should you do now?
-* Books/guides/people to learn from?
+* Go-to-market strategy PlayBook
+* Describe the foundations of a product development process.
+* Describe the foundations of a software development process.